facebook/react-native-website/docs/button.md

 ### `onPress`

-Handler to be called when the user taps the button
+Handler to be called when the user taps the button.
+The first function argument is an event in form of [PressEvent](pressevent).

 | Type     | Required |
 | -------- | -------- |